 Dr. Paul Sylvester is the Pfizer Inc. - B.J.
-Robison Endowed Professor of Pharmacy, and Director of Graduate Studies and Research Department of Basic Pharmaceutical Sciences College of Pharmacy.
+Robison Endowed Professor of Pharmacy, and Director of Graduate Studies and Research Department of Basic Pharmaceutical Sciences School of Pharmacy.

 Dr. Sylvester received his B.S. from Western Michigan University in Kalamazoo, MI in 1976, Ph.D. from Michigan State University in East Lansing, MI in 1982, and completed his Postdoctoral Training at Roswell Park Cancer Institute in Buffalo, NY.